kikocorreoso/pizarra-nb/README.md

 * you can redo an action.
 * you can save the result of the cell and your drawings as a png file in your disk drive.
 * you can save the result of the cell and your drawings as an image included in a new cell below the used cell.
+* you can reset the canvas so you can start again.

 How it works?
 -------------